apapiu/apapiu.github.io/aboutme.md

 Hello and welcome to my blog!
 My name's Alex and I'm doing a PhD in math at Washington University in St. Louis.
 My research focuses on problems in discrete geometry, combinatorics and graph theory.

 I have become quite intersted in machine learning and data visualization and have started this blog as a way to document my journey into the nebulous world of "data science".
-I am especially interested in using interactive visualizations to gain understanding into complex datasets as well as to
+I am especially interested in using interactive visualizations to facilitate better understanding of complex datasets and of complex processes in math and machine learning.

 I do most of the analysis you see in: